 Find out how much you can save!
 Use our Savings Calculator to calculate your savings!

-In every example, using pre-tax dollars to pay medical insurance premiums, co-payments and other qualified expenses, puts dollars in your pocket.
-This money would have been paid in unnecessary taxes.
+- Using pre-tax dollars to pay medical insurance premiums, copayments and other qualified expenses, puts dollars back in your pocket rather than Uncle Sam’s!

 Want to know more about how a Flex Plan works?
 Visit Frequently Asked Questions (FAQ's).